wp-plugins/search-types-custom-fields-widget/readme.txt

 3. The User's Interface for Searching Posts of the Selected Type.

 == Changelog ==
+= 0.4.3 =
+* separated child of/parent of categories by post type
+* made items shown per custom field user settable
+* fixed to handle corrupt obsolete data without crashing
+* fixed incorrect counts due to double counting and counting blank and null values
-= 0.4.2 =
+* tweaked the display of checkboxes, select and radio custom fields = 0.4.2 =
-add support for selecting and/or on search conditions = 0.4.1.1 =
+* add support for selecting and/or on search conditions = 0.4.1.1 =
 * Initial release.

 == Upgrade Notice ==
+= 0.4.3 =
+* some enhancements and bug fixes
 = 0.4.2 =
 add support for selecting and/or on search conditions = 0.4.1.1 =